beamer-bridge/beamer/docs/source/whitepaper.rst

 Bob will only fill a request if he is guaranteed by the protocol to receive the tokens locked by Alice on rollup A, this is our second concern.
 When filling the request, Bob submits the following parameters:

-- request ID
 - source chain ID
 - target token address
 - recipient address
 - amount
+- nonce

 These parameters are useful to let other liquidity providers (or any observer) know that a request they saw on rollup A is properly filled.
-The hash of these parameters, as well as the rollup B's chain ID, constitutes the ``request hash`` that can later serve to prove that the request was properly filled.
+The hash of these parameters, as well as the rollup B's chain ID, constitutes the ``request ID`` that can later serve to prove that the request was properly filled.

 ::

-    request hash = Hash(request ID, source chain ID, target chain ID, target token address, recipient address, amount)
+    request ID = Hash(source chain ID, target chain ID, target token address, recipient address, amount, nonce)

 When filling the request, a ``fill ID`` is also computed, that serves to identify a fill.
 Detailed information on the ``fill ID`` can be found in section :ref:``fill_id``.